ChernovDmitriy/Injection-Holder/README.md

 ![VERSION](https://api.bintray.com/packages/chernovdmitriy/InjectionHolder/InjectionHolder/images/download.svg)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://opensource.org/licenses/MIT)

-_Injection Holder_ is a lightweight library that helps to to save _DI components_ (like Dagger2 components) and any other objects.
+`Injection Holder` is a lightweight library that helps to to save _DI components_ (sush as Dagger2 components) and any other objects.
-Also it can use for saving any objects in _Activity/Fragment_ (with LifecycleCallback help) That's not all!
-You can use it in _custom views_ and another not platform objects, that can recreate _Lightweight library without code generation
+Also it can use for saving any objects in _Activity/Fragment_ (with LifecycleCallback help)

+That's not all!
+You can use it in your _custom views_ and any objects, that can be recreate

 ## Capabilities
 _Injection Holder_ has next features:
 - _DI Component_ stay alive when _Activity/Fragment_ recreated
-- Automatic creating and destroying of DI component in Activity/Fragment without boilerplate code
+- Automatic creating and destroying of _DI component_ in Activity/Fragment without boilerplate code
 - Also available for using in custom views
 - Support of _AppCompat_ & _AndroidX_
 - Can use in _Java_ modules